 Washington Mentorship students work with a team of program staff that support them and provide guidance throughout the semester.
 Staff facilitate the identification and achievement of the student's educational and professional goals.

-Mentorship students work with the Mentorship Program Office over the summer on their course selection, course registration, preparing for the semester, and practicum placement search.
+Washington Mentorship students work with program staff over the summer on their course selection and registration, preparing for the semester, and internship search readiness skills and documents.